Note: This article was first published in 2014. New information has been added since.

-To make learning easier, the Australian Paramedical College trainers possess many years of real-life experience and know what it is like when you take the first step to become a paramedic/private sector medic.
+To make learning easier, Australian Paramedical College’s expert trainers possess many years of real-life experience and know what it is like when you begin a pathway to becoming a paramedic or private sector medic.

 Becoming a Paramedic is about so much more than lights and sirens and rushing to help someone in need.
 Paramedic’s perform clinical procedures, administer drugs, maintain patient records and transport patients to hospitals safely.
 Ambulance Paramedics are also very competent drivers and will always be alert and safe as they traverse busy roads and traffic.
 You must be able to think clearly, act quickly, possess a calm manner and have the ability to reassure patients and handle stressful situations almost every day.
 If you would like to discuss our courses in more detail, do not hesitate to contact us on 1300 377 741, or get in touch with us via email.